LostArtefacts/TRX/docs/trx/WEAPONS.md

 # Weapons

-The file `cfg/weapons.json5` says which weapons a game has and how each one is configured.
-A weapon the file does not name is not in the game.
-The engine provides the code for drawing, holding and firing weapons, and the file names which routines each weapon uses.
+The file `cfg/weapons.json5` says which weapons a game has, and what each one is.
+A weapon the file does not name is not in the game at all.
+The engine carries the code a weapon is drawn, held and fired by, and the file names which of it the weapon uses.

 The weapons the games ship with are the pistols, the magnums, the automatic pistols, the desert eagle, the revolver, the uzis, the shotgun, the M16, the